JoeKnittel/joeknittel.github.io/_posts/2021-02-24-Creating-an-App-With-R-Shiny.md

 For instance, why not use Shiny to perform reactive statistical calculations based on widget states?
 Or, how about allowing a user to upload datasets with different file extensions (e.g., .csv, .tsv, etc.)?
 What about displaying $\LaTeX$ equations within the app?
 As an example, I've done all three of these in an app that fits a distribution to discrete random variable.
 Check out [my other Shiny app](https://joe-knittel.shinyapps.io/fitting-a-discrete-distribution/).

-And there are countless other examples in the [Shiny Gallery](https://shiny.rstudio.com/gallery/).
+And there are countless additional examples by different authors that can be found in the [Shiny Gallery](https://shiny.rstudio.com/gallery/).

 ## Summary